Swiftaff/svelte-object-explorer/README.md

   <div>
     <div>
       <SvelteValue />
-      Will expand to show this text
+      Will just expand this element to show this text
     </div>
     <div>
       <SvelteValue value={optionalValue} />
-      Will expand to show this text, and the value supplied above
+      Will expand this element to show this text, and also display the value supplied above
     </div>
   </div>
 </div>